conie151/conie151.github.io/posts/Notes/CH1TheAbsoluteBeginner'sGuideToCybersecurity.md

   Significance:

-  _↳Exploited vulnerabilities in Unix-Based systems, primarily "Sendmail" (an older "email,") "Finger (a sort of online yellow pages with public personal information), and weak passwork mechanisms._
+  _↳Exploited vulnerabilities in Unix-Based systems, primarily "Sendmail" (an older "email"), "Finger" (a sort of online yellow pages with public personal information), and weak passwork mechanisms._

   _↳Implemented a self-replicating mechanism, allowing it to propagate accross connected systems._